Where to Stay in Boston for First-Timer Visitors

 Hilton Boston Logan Airport (One Hotel Drive) is the only Boston hotel directly connected to Terminals A & E.

-There is also a free 24-hour shuttle that goes to all terminals, the subway, water taxi and car rentals.
+There is also a free 24-hour shuttle that goes to all terminals, the subway, water taxis, and car rentals.

 Hotel Embassy Suites Boston at Logan Airport